 The project is co-organized by VolTra and Hong Kong PHAB Association (PHAB).
 PHAB is dedicated to promoting equal rights and opportunities for all and mutual respect for each other despite our differences.
 VolTra hopes to bring this message to our workcampers, both local and international as well.
 Workcampers may gain valuable insights on problems and difficulties regarding inequality in Hong Kong for the disabled, and what actions they can take to help promote and foster a barrier-free environment for those who are at a physical or social disadvantage.

-The idea of PHAB (stands for Physically Handicapped and Able-Bodied) was originated from the United Kingdom in 1950s.
+The idea of PHAB (Physically Handicapped and Able-Bodied) was originated from the United Kingdom in 1950s.
 The PHAB concept which being “Opportunity Not Pity” was first introduced to Hong Kong in early 1970 by its founder, Miss Mary Robinson.
 A Working Group was subsequently formed by the Hong Kong Council of Social Service, which was eventually established into the Hong Kong PHAB Association in October 1972, responsible for the overall coordination and promotion of PHAB work within the community.

 Pokfulam PHAB Camp

 Accommodation and meals